 You must factor in scholarships, grants, and other financial aid to reduce the sticker fees.
 You will be surprised that prestigious universities, such as Harvard University, have significantly lower costs, or net price, than their sticker fees.

-According to US News, the average tuition and fees at ranked colleges for the 2020-2021 academic year are:
+According to US News, the average tuition and fees at ranked colleges for the 2020-2021 academic year were:

 - Private – $35,087